-These are 10 reasons why you should exercise during pregnancy.
-These are personal reasons in which we found, made huge changes throughout pregnancy and backed up with facts.
-Your body goes through so much physically and mentally and it's important to keep stress levels low for you and baby's sake.
+Hi, I'm Hannah and these are my top 10 reasons as to why I feel it is important to exercise during pregnancy.
+As a pregnant woman, your body goes through so much physically and mentally for those 9 months and so it's important to keep stress levels low and health high, for you and your baby's sake.

 Make your Birth Easier and Shorter